 - Once shot Simmons with his shotgun, then blamed Simmons for bleeding on the Red Base floor.

-- When Simmons 2.0 reveals his upgrades cause him to shoot himself in the foot occasionally, Sarge chalks it up to "Probably user error."
+- When Simmons 2.0 reveals his upgrades cause him to shoot himself in the foot occasionally, Sarge just says "I'm sure it's user error."